-2. Launch Preview software on Mac and select “Import from iPhone” under file menu.
+2. Launch Preview software on Mac and select “Import from iPhone” under the file menu.

-There is a hand full of methods and ways to copy photos from iPhone to Mac and all are readily available.
-It is always best to back up your device photos from time to time in other to preserve pictorial memories which if lost, might be difficult to get back.
-Of all this methods dr.fone - Phone Manager (iOS) is best recommended for its flexibility and zero restriction to transfer photos from iPhone to Mac.
+There is a hand full of methods, and ways to copy photos from iPhone to Mac, and all are readily available.
+It is always best to back up your device photos from time to time in other to preserve pictorial memories which, if lost, might be difficult to get back.
+Of all these methods Dr.Fone - Phone Manager (iOS) is best recommended for its flexibility and zero restriction to transfer photos from iPhone to Mac.

 iPhone Photo Transfer